-The Australian Energy Market Commission (Commission) makes this draft Rule determination and the attached draft Rule (see Appendix A) on the AEMC Reliability Panel's (Panel's) 'NEM Reliability Settings: Information, Safety Net and Directions' Rule change proposal, in accordance with Section 99 of the National Electricity Law (NEL)
+The Australian Energy Market Commission (Commission) makes this final Rule determination and the attached Rule to be made (see Appendix A) on the AEMC Reliability Panel's (Panel's) 'NEM Reliability Settings: Information, Safety Net and Directions' Rule change proposal, in accordance with Sections 102 and 103 of the National Electricity Law (NEL).
+All schedules of the final Rule will commence operation on 1 July 2008.

-Summary of the Rule change proposal
+Summary of the Panel's Rule change proposal